edanalytics/edfi_api_client/README.md

 This method retrieves one GET-request of JSON rows from the specified endpoint.
 This can be used to verify the structure of the data or to collect a small sample for testing.

-An optional limit can be provided.
+An optional `limit` can be provided.
 If unspecified, the default limit will be retrieved.
 (This value must be less than the hard-coded limit of the ODS, or the request will fail.)

+An optional `params` dictionary can be provided that overrides the default params specified during endpoint initialization.

 ```python
 >>> students.get(limit=1)